eco/ecox-lockup/README.md

 Delegates staked ECOx to a chosen recipient.
 Uses non-primary delegation, so any future funds sent to the vault would require calling this function again.

 ##### Security Notes
- - reverts when called by not beneficiary
+ - reverts when called by non-beneficiary

 #### unstake
 Arguments:
  - amount (uint256) - the amount of ECOx to unstake

-Undelegates enough staked ECOx if there is not enough already undelegated.
+Withdraws staked ECOx.
+Undelegates enough ECOx to allow this if there is not enough already undelegated.

 ##### Security Notes
- - reverts when called by not beneficiary
+ - reverts when called by non-beneficiary
  - reverts (in _unstake) if amount is greater than the total staked balance of the lockup

 #### clawback